oracle-livelabs/apex/apex-professional-hol9/1-creating-shopping-cart.md

-# Adding Validations and Processes to the Shopping Cart Page
+# Add Validations and Processes to the Shopping Cart Page

 ## Introduction